-This topic contains 1 reply, has 1 voice, and was last updated by Charlie Rand 6 months, 4 weeks ago.
+- This topic has 1 reply, 1 voice, and was last updated 12 months ago by Charlie Rand.

 I want to make myself a press similar or identical to the one I have seen on Gavin’s video (somewhere ).Can anyone here explain the maths and physics in springs ,in layman terms , so that I can go and choose one and calculate the pressure my press will exert etc.